BlockchainCommons/www.blockchaincommons.com/_posts/2024-10-08-musings-cliques-1.md

 ## Relational Edge Keys

-We can model the interconnectedness of edge-based relationships in an identity system by using [Schnorr-based](https://www.blockchaincommons.com/musings/Schnorr-Intro/) aggregated multisig systems that support Multi-Party Computing (MPC), such as MuSig2 or FROST (see the Appendix in the next article for more on the technology and the differences between the two systems).
+We can model the interconnectedness of edge-based relationships in an identity system by using [Schnorr-based](https://www.blockchaincommons.com/musings/Schnorr-Intro/) aggregatable multisig systems that support Multi-Party Computing (MPC), such as MuSig2 or FROST (see the Appendix in the next article for more on the technology and the differences between the two systems).
 Schnorr-based systems are an excellent match for edge identity because their peer-based key construction technique matches the peer-based model of an identity graph: two users come together to create a joint private key.

 To create a relational edge key, the two identities (nodes) connected by an edge each generate a private commitment.
 These commitments are combined in a cryptographic ceremony to form the edge's private key.
 The associated public key then effectively becomes an identifier for this two-person group, indiscernible from a single user's public key thanks to Schnorr.